Four Paws: History

 In January 2021, Four Paws published the Austrian edition of the Meat Atlas, in cooperation with the Heinrich Böll Foundation and the environmental protection organization Global 2000.

-In March 2022, four tigers were rescued from Argentina to find a new home in South Africa.
+In 2022, Four Paws provided emergency veterinary care during the war in Ukraine.
+In March, four tigers were rescued from Argentina to find a new home in South Africa.
 It was the organization's first rescue in South America.
+Further rescue operations were carried out in Albania, Pakistan, Romania, Sudan, and Vietnam.
+Politically, the organisation stepped up its campaign against European fur farming and in favour of climate protection.